Base URL

 API keys are hashed on our servers and cannot be retrieved after creation.
 Store your key securely when it is first displayed.

-All error responses return a JSON body with a human-readable error field:
+All error responses return a JSON body with a structured error object containing a stable code and a human-readable message:

 {